Join over ¼ million

 Learning Spanish with Shakira’s Tortura

 To expand on the range of articles here on Fluent in 3 months, I will be welcoming some interesting guest posts from other language bloggers.
-Today’s guest post is by Andrew over at How to Learn Spanish – Teach Yourself Spanish with My Help and comes appropriately while I am still in Shakira’s home country of Colombia.
+Today's guest post is by Andrew over at How to Learn Spanish – Teach Yourself Spanish with My Help and came appropriately while I was spending time in Shakira's home country of Colombia.

 Using music and singing is an excellent means to improve your language skills so I’d recommend you analyse lyrics of other songs in your target language similarly!
 Now, over to Andrew…